-udent t to con act the Academic Services Prog e Academic Services Program Coordinator. ram Coordinator in order to schedule an

-Instructor: Date:

-Student:

-Course, CRN.
-Numl ber, Se ection, Name:

-Date student is to have ve the make- up test completed:

-Amount of time giver to the e stude nt to take this test:

-referred to the approp Student is unable to oriate E comple Divisior ete tes e student is unable to test during the Chair or Dean of Student Access during makeup testing times and has been referred to:

-Date of Referral:

--

-ut completely by Instructor):

-Open Book/Text?
-Open notes?
-Calculator?
-Computer Access?
-Internet Access?
-Yes No No No No

-To be completed by the P

-Start Time: Location of Test: Proctor's Name: Stop Time: Date:
+This form must be completed by the instructor and returned to the Academic Services Program Coordinator.
+Please notify the student to contact the Academic Services Program Coordinator in order to schedule an appointment for the make-up testing.
+Instructor: Date: Student: Course, CRN.
+Number, Section, Name: Date student is to have the make-up test completed: Amount of time given to the student to take this test: MAKEUP TESTING TIMES: If the student is unable to test during the makeup allotted testing times, the student will be referred to the appropriate Division Chair or Dean of Student Success.
+Student is unable to complete test during makeup testing times and has been referred to: Division Chair: Date ofReferral: Date Returned to Academic Services Program Coordinator: Testing Instructions (To be filled out completely by Instructor): Open Book/Text?
+Yes No Other Open notes?
+Yes No Calculator?
+Yes No Computer Access?
+Yes No Internet Access?
+Yes No To be completed by the Proctor: Stop Time: Start Time: Date: Location of Test: